CT scan for safer and more precise treatments

 How much does it cost?

-The CT is $250.00 for any size study.
+The CT is $275.00 for any size study.
 We can share your CT scan with your dentist or other healthcare professionals at no additional cost.
+Some insurances may offer benefit for CT scans.
+We will provide you with insurance claim form for easy self reimbursement.